openhab/openhab-addons/bundles/org.openhab.binding.tivo/README.md

 ## Configuration Parameters Notes

 The following notes may help to understand the correct configuration properties for your set-up:

 ### Connection Performance

 * If openHAB is the only device or application that you have that makes use of the Network Remote Control functions of your Tivo, enable the **Keep Connection Open** option.
 This will connect and lock the port in-use preventing any other device from connecting it.
 If you use some other application, disable this option.
 Performance is improved if the connection is kept open.
 * **Poll for Channel Changes** only needs to be enabled if you also plan to use the TiVo remote control or other application to change channel.
 If openHAB is your only method of control, you can disable this option.
-Turning polling off, minimises the periodic polling overhead on your hardware.
+Turning polling off, minimizes the periodic polling overhead on your hardware.

 ### Channel Changing

 * You can set the current channel using the item bound to either the `tivoChannelForce` or the `tivoChannelSet` by simply posting/sending the channel number to the item.
 * Channel UP/DOWN commands work by increasing to decreasing the channel number stored within the `tivoChannelSet` channel.
 This item must contain a value for this to work.
 * The TiVo will learn channel numbers that are not available as part of your subscription as you navigate / change channel.
 Channel changing operations will be slower if there is a large gap between valid channels.
 Any gap between valid channel number must not exceed 10.
 If you have a gap larger than this any channel UP/DOWN operations will fail.
 You must therefore add any of these gaps to the range of **Channels to Ignore** manually or use the **Perform Channel Scan** option to pre-populate the ignored channels (recommended).
 * The **Channels to Ignore** section allows you to exclude any channels that you do not want to see or are not part of your subscription.
 Both individual channel numbers and ranges of channels are supported e.g. 109, 106, 801-850, 999.
 * Set the correct Minimum and Maximum channel numbers BEFORE you run a full channel scan.
-By default these are set at 100 and 999.
+By default, these are set at 100 and 999.
 Consult your Tivo program guide to find these.
 * **Perform Channel Scan** will systematically change the channels between the specified Minimum and Maximum, identifying which of these are valid.
 At least one tuner must be available (not recording) while this operation completes.
 If this process is interrupted e.g. by a configuration change or restart, the system will restart the scan at the beginning.
 Any channels that are marked as being ignored will not be tested again.
 * You can run a channel scan while the system is in Standby mode.
 * The channels will change 'onscreen' while you run a channel scan while the TiVo is in normal operation (it will not however cancel any recordings in progress if all tuners are busy recording).
 Therefore, you should avoid running a scan when someone is watching their favorite shows!
 If all channels are in use or recordings start on all available tuners the channel scan will stop/fail.